 Currently, messages between you and your matches are exchanged via email or the in-app chat.
 The messages feature on the site is not currently used for messaging with your matches.

 A "one-to-many" job application service for software engineers.
 You complete an online coding quiz.
-If you pass, you'll see recommended companies from the AngelList platform that match your preferences.
+If you pass, you'll receive recommended companies from the AngelList platform that match your preferences.
 You then get warm introductions to companies that you're interested in and skip past recruiter and technical phone screens.

 To give yourself more high-quality options as you search for your next job.